filamentphp/filament/packages/panels/docs/11-themes.md

 The command will create a CSS file and Tailwind Configuration file in the `/resources/css/filament` directory.
 You can then customize the theme by editing these files.
 It will also give you instructions on how to compile the theme and register it in Filament. **Please follow the instructions in the command to complete the setup process:**

 ```
 ⇂ First, add a new item to the `input` array of `vite.config.js`: `resources/css/filament/admin/theme.css`
 ⇂ Next, register the theme in the admin panel provider using `->viteTheme('resources/css/filament/admin/theme.css')`
 ⇂ Finally, run `npm run build` to compile the theme
 ```

+Please reference the command to see the exact file names that you need to register, they may not be `admim/theme.css`.

 ## Non-sticky topbar